-In summary, we have investigated the DC and AC performances of a DG-HEMT based on III-V materials in particular nitride materials (III-N) by using two dimensional TCAD simulator (SILVACO TCAD).
-The use of two gates on both sides of the device provides a significant improve in its performances which become very dominant in high power and high field conditions.
+In summary, the DC and AC performances of a DG-HEMT based on III-V materials in particular nitride materials (III-N) by using two dimensional TCAD simulator (SILVACO TCAD) was investigated.
+The use of two gates on both sides of the device significantly improves its performances which become very dominant in high power and high field conditions.
 The better channel control with double gate (DG) has been achieved by suppressing the undesirable effect such as short channel effect (SCE) in terms of DIBL and SS.
-The device exhibits a maximum drain current of 1.6 A/mm, a threshold voltage of -2.2 V, a maximum transconductance of 800 mS mm-1, an Ion/Ioff ratio of 10-10, a Drain Induced Barrier Lowering (DIBL) of 37 mV/V, a Sub-threshold Swing (SS) of 75 mV/dec, and a Gate-leakage current of 1.10-12 A. Furthermore, a dramatic AC performance in terms of cut-off frequency (Ft) and maximum oscillation frequency (Fmax) has been achieved.
-A comparison study was carried out with a recent state of the art and the obtained results provide a reference for future research to use III-V materials in particular nitride materials (III-N) for power applications and terahertz range.
+The device exhibits a maximum drain current of 1.6 A/mm, a threshold voltage of -2.2 V, a maximum transconductance of 800 mS mm-1, an Ion/Ioff ratio of 10-10, a DIBL of 37 mV/V, a SS of 75 mV/dec, and a gate-leakage current of 1.10-12 A. Furthermore, a dramatic AC performance in terms of cut-off frequency (Ft) and maximum oscillation frequency (Fmax) has been achieved.
+A comparison study was carried out with a recent state of the art and the obtained results provide a reference for future research that want to use III-V materials in particular nitride materials (III-N) for power applications and terahertz range.